xpack-dev-tools/meson-build-xpack/README.md

 ### Version information

-The version strings used by the Ninja project are three number string like `0.55.3`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,
+The version strings used by the Meson project are three number string like `0.55.3`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,